Before your operation for mouth and oropharyngeal cancer

 • mental wellbeing

+You may also get advice about pre radiotherapy swallowing, exercises, how to stop smoking or alcohol support services.
 Not all hospitals have a prehabilitation programme.
-Sometimes the programme is run at local leisure centres.
+Sometimes the exercise programme is run at local leisure centres.
 You will be told where you need to go.

 Who you might meet before your operation